arjun-whiteshadow/arjun-whiteshadow/README.md

 🔹 Passionate about leveraging technology to solve complex problems

 👨‍💻 About Me
 I am a dedicated and versatile software engineer with a strong background in computer science.
 My passion for cutting-edge technologies and curiosity about AI and data science drive me to constantly explore and learn new skills.
-With a solid foundation in PHP and Python, I excel at developing efficient and scalable software solutions.
+With a solid foundation in PHP, Python and Java, I excel at developing efficient and scalable software solutions.

 - 💬 Ask me about Web Technology